• eResearch

 2. To launch the R IDE RStudio, you will need to do the following:

-• Launch the ‘GNOME Terminal’ located on your desktop
+• Launch the ‘Mate Terminal’ located on your desktop

 3. Ensure the R version you wish to use is loaded.